audulus/docs/nodes.md

 ![Node](img/nodes/ZeroCross/ZeroCross-Bass5.png)

-You can also use a similar configuration to play your analog synthesizers if you have an Expert Sleepers ES-8 DC-Coupled Audio Interface.
-You just need to convert the Hz signal into Audulus's standardized Octave signal, and send it through the ES-8 interface module with the o2v (Octave signal to 1 Volt Per Octave) converter - or just use this equation: `(log2(Hz/[ReferencePitch])+4)/10`.
+You can also use a similar configuration to play your analog synthesizers if you have an Expert Sleepers ES-8 DC-coupled audio interface.
+You just need to convert the Hz signal into Audulus's standardized Octave signal, and send it through the ES-8 interface output module with the o2v (Octave signal to 1 Volt Per Octave) converter - or just use this equation: `(log2(Hz/[ReferencePitch])+4)/10`.
+In the example below, we can use both the pitch and the filter envelope.

 ![Node](img/nodes/ZeroCross/ZeroCross-ES8.png)